BjornFridal/fridal-blog/src/content/blog/unraveling-my-uncles-online-gold-scam.md

 The banking website was absurdly poorly built.
 It used a cheap WordPress theme and several of the pages still had the original "Lorem ipsum..." text that the theme came with!
 The bank's logo, name and colour scheme had been ripped from a real bank in the UK.
 Piggy bagging off of a real bank was a smart move, but to a developer, the website looked every bit as fake as it was.

 ### 2. The clue in the SSL certificate
 I looked up the registrar of the domain, but all contact details were hidden.
-However, the website had a Let's Encrypt SSL certificate, though its Common Name (CN) was issued to a Nigerian Hotel.
+However, the website had a Let's Encrypt SSL certificate, though it's Common Name (CN) was issued to a Nigerian Hotel.
 Strange for a bank located in the UK, but lucky for me.
 With the name of the Nigerian Hotel, I was able to find another fake website using the same WordPress theme, but this time fitted for a hotel.
 I never did figure out what scam the hotel website had been used for, but when I looked up the domain registrar I hit the jackpot!
 The registrar's name and email address stood there in plain text!

 ### 3. The amateur web developer
 With the name and email address of the domain registrar, I was able to find a string of expired domains the registrar had previously owned.
 113 domains to be exact!
 Many of the domains sounded like banking websites, exchange websites or investment websites.
 It was all to easy to imagine how they could have been used for scams similar to my uncle's.